nicktsung/DE300_Project-3/README.md

 While the 10 fold cross validation between the merged and module 1 models are all comparable.
 The SVM has the best test split f1 score.
 This is likely due to the inclusion of the cleaning/imputation methods from module 2 and the new smoke column in module 3.
 Also, linear SVMs are just about as interpretable as logistic regression models.

+### Findings
+The findings can be found in the task logs in the last log group.
+For our run, we found the best model to be sklearn svm with F1 Score: 0.8472906403940887.
+Predictions can also be found in log group.